dominikamann/oekofen-pellematic-compact/README.md

 Go to your Ökofen Pellematic Compact
   -> Touchscreen -> Open General Settings -> Network Settings
     -> Scroll down -> Activate JSON Interface

+    IMPORTANT: Do not activate the compatibility mode.
+This mode is not supported/recommended.

  Use the provide URL as HOST in Component-Configuration (<http://[ip]:[port]/[password]/all>)